nroduit/weasis-pacs-connector/README.md

 Go [here](https://sourceforge.net/projects/dcm4che/files/Weasis/) and download these Weasis files.
 * From the folder with the latest version number:
 	- [weasis.war] Weasis Web distribution which run with Java Web Start.
-	- [weasis-ext.war] Optional package for exporting the images to build an ISO image for CD/DVD
+	- [weasis-ext.war] Optional package for additional plug-ins (e.g. exporting the images to build an ISO image for CD/DVD)
 	- [weasis-i18n.war] Optional package for Weasis translations
 * From weasis-pacs-connector folder:
-	- [weasis-pacs-connector.war]
+	- [weasis-pacs-connector.war] Connector between the archive and the viewer
 	- [dcm4chee-web-weasis.jar] Optional package for [dcm4che-web3](http://www.dcm4che.org/confluence/display/WEA/Installing+Weasis+in+DCM4CHEE)

 ## Configuration of weasis-pacs-connector ##